corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/cordapps/corda-services/overview.md

 TransactionService transactionService;
 ```

 This injection is intended for use within custom CorDapp classes instantiated by Corda using reflection.
-This is currently limited to CorDapp flows, custom Corda services, and notary services.
+This is currently limited to CorDapp flows, custom Corda Services, and notary services.

 For a complete overview of each Corda Service and its methods, use the [Corda 5 Developer Preview list of injectable services](injectable-services.md).

 {{< note >}}
-The best way to learn how to use Corda Services in the Corda 5 Developer Preview is to use the [Build a CorDapp tutorial](../tutorials/building-cordapp/overview.html).
+The best way to learn how to use Corda Services in the Corda 5 Developer Preview, is to follow the [Build a CorDapp tutorial](../tutorials/building-cordapp/overview.html).
 {{< /note >}}

-## Making a service injectable
+## Make a service injectable

 In order to make a service injectable, it must first implement one or both of the injection interfaces:
 * CordaFlowInjectable